opil/documentation/docs/develop/TP/opil_config_tp_tasksupervisor.md

 **Syntax**: The syntax of *Primitives* introduced here is complemented by assigning values to the attributes.
 These values must be enclosed by `"`.
 The name has to start with a lowercase character.
 Each attribute also needs to be prefixed with four spaces (or a `\t`).

-Speaking of the example introduced in the [introduction](#Logistic-Task-Language), the formerly shown *Location* *Instances* each define a specific location inside the two areas.
+In relation to the example introduced in the [introduction](#Logistic-Task-Language), the formerly shown *Location* *Instances*  define each a specific location inside the two areas.